olov/react-hello/README.md

 # react-hello
-a minimal react example using plain es5 and webpack with no special configuration (perhaps there shouldl be?) other than source maps.
+a minimal react example using plain es5 and webpack with no special configuration (perhaps there should be?) other than source maps.

 if the externals section is removed from webpack config, then it takes about 600ms to regenerate dist/bundle.js and dist/bundle.js.map as a consequence of